authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 f: Supported Image Formats (comma-separated plain-text list of values; OPTIONAL; default is "png").
 Comma-separated list of three or four character filename extensions denoting the available file formats.
 Supported raster formats are TIFF (tiff, tif), PNG (png), and JPEG (jpg, jpeg).
 Supported vector formats are SVG (svg).

 l: locations (URI; REQUIRED).
 The value of this tag is a comma separated list of base URLs representing the location of the brand indicator files.
-All clients are expected to support use of at least 2 location URIs, used in order.
-Clients may optionally attempt to use more.
-Initially the supported transport supported is HTTPS only.
+All clients MUST support use of at least 2 location URIs, used in order.
+Clients MAY support more locations.
+Initially the supported transport is HTTPS only.

 v: Version (plain-text; REQUIRED).
 Identifies the record retrieved as a BIMI record.
 It MUST have the value of "BIMI1".
 The value of this tag MUST match precisely; if it does not or it is absent, the entire retrieved record MUST be ignored.
 It MUST be the first tag in the list.